himoto/Sevrin_CellRep_2024/README.md

 This repository contains cell line-specific models and analysis code for the following paper:

+Sevrin et al. (2024).
 Combinations of conformation-specific RAF inhibitors synergize to inhibit ERK signaling in RAF and MEK inhibitor-resistant pancreatic ductal adenocarcinoma cell lines.

+All rights reserved.